Vauxhall Corsa Review & Prices

 Nestled below the touchscreen is something of a rarity these days: physical buttons for the climate control.
 These make it nice and easy to adjust the temperature and fan speed on the move, and it’s just a simple button prod to turn on the heated seats.
 Much simpler than the touchscreen-based controls you get in the Peugeot 208.

 Behind the gear level you have a tray which is handy for storing your phone.
-There’s only one USB-C in the front of the Corsa, however range-topping cars have a wireless charging pad.
+There’s only one USB-C slot in the front of the Corsa, however range-topping cars have a wireless charging pad.

 MPG, emissions and tax